sanity-io/example-frontend-next-js/README.md

 This is an example frontend for the movies database dataset using [Next.js](https://github.com/zeit/next.js/).

 ## Prerequisites
-You will need [Node.js](https://nodejs.org) version 6.0 installed on your system
+You will need [Node.js](https://nodejs.org) version 6.0 or greater installed on your system.

 ## Setup